DuReader_robust: A Chinese Dataset Towards Evaluating Robustness and Generalization of Machine Reading Comprehension in Real-World Applications: Abstract

 \section{Abstract}

-Machine Reading Comprehension (MRC) is a crucial and challenging task in natural language processing.
-Although several MRC models obtains human parity performance on several datasets, we find that these models are still far from robust.
-To comprehensively evaluate the robustness of MRC models, we create a Chinese dataset, namely DuReader\textsubscript{robust}.
-It is designed to challenge MRC models from the following aspects: (1) over-sensitivity, (2) over-stability and (3) generalization.
-Most of previous work studies these problems by altering the inputs to unnatural texts.
-By contrast, the advantage of DuReader\textsubscript{robust} is that its questions and documents are natural texts.
-It presents the robustness challenges when applying MRC models to real-world applications.
-The experimental results show that MRC models based on the pre-trained language models perform much worse than human does on the robustness test set, although they perform as well as human on in-domain test set.
-Additionally, we analyze the behavior of existing models on the robustness test set, which might give suggestions for future model development.
-The dataset and codes are available at \url {https://github.com/PaddlePaddle/Research/tree/master/NLP/DuReader-Robust-BASELINE}
+Machine reading comprehension (MRC) is a crucial task in natural language processing and has achieved remarkable advancements.
+However, most of the neural MRC models are still far from robust and fail to generalize well in real-world applications.
+In order to comprehensively verify the robustness and generalization of MRC models, we introduce a real-world Chinese dataset -- DuReader$\rm_\mathbf{robust}$.
+It is designed to evaluate the MRC models from three aspects: over-sensitivity, over-stability and generalization.
+Comparing to previous work, the instances in DuReader$\rm_\mathbf{robust}$ are natural texts, rather than the altered unnatural texts.
+It presents the challenges when applying MRC models to real-world applications.
+The experimental results show that MRC models do not perform well on the challenge test set.
+Moreover, we analyze the behavior of existing models on the challenge test set, which may provide suggestions for future model development.
+The dataset and codes are publicly available at \url{https://github.com/baidu/DuReader}.